graphql/graphql-wg/rfcs/ClientControlledNullability.md

 - **Required field** - A field which is modified with `!` such that a non-null value is required on a Nullable or Non-Nullable type.

-- **Optional field** - A field which is modified with `?` such that a null value is allowed on a Non-Nullable or Nullabel type.
+- **Optional field** - A field which is modified with `?` such that a null value is allowed on a Non-Nullable or Nullable type.

 ## 📜 Problem Statement